yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ### Using rules outside the validator scope

-Let's say we want to extract all rules for exporting their options to client side for further implementing frontend
+Let's say we want to extract all rules for exporting their options to the client side for further implementing frontend
 validation:

 ```php